 Previous studies addressing prevention and treatment of malnutrition and dehydration in nursing home residents almost exclusively focused on single strategies, mainly oral nutritional supplements and food enrichment.
 Individualized and multimodal intervention concepts are scarce up to now.

-During the first funding period (FP1) of enable several products and concepts aiming at improving food and fluid intake of older adults were developed and pilot tested: a protein-rich drink, texture-modified, reshaped, and enriched meals for people with chewing and swallowing difficulties, and technical devices (games, smartMug) to increase fluid intake.
-As these strategies address different problems they are suitable to be combined in a multimodal and individualized nutritional care concept to increase energy, protein and/or fluid intake of older people.
+During the first funding period of enable several products and concepts aiming at improving food and fluid intake of older adults were developed and pilot tested: a protein-rich drink, texture-modified, reshaped, and enriched meals for people with chewing and swallowing difficulties, and technical devices (games, smartMug) to increase fluid intake.
+As these strategies address different problems they are suitable to be combined in a multimodal and individualized nutritional care concept to increase energy and protein intake and/or fluid intake of older people.